mantiumai/chirps/docs/development.md

 ### result_detail

 The `result_detail` view renders the scan result detail page.
-It retrieves a specific result based on the provided `result_id`.
+It retrieves specific results based on the provided `scan_id`, `policy_id`, and `rule_id`.

+### view_scan

+The `view_scan` view renders the details for a particular scan based on the provided `scan_id`.
+It aggregates the results and findings of the scan, as well as the severity count for display on the scan detail page.

 ### create

 The `create` view renders the scan creation page and handles the creation of new scans.
-When a new scan is created, it kicks off the `scan_task` Celery task.
+When a new scan is created, it initiates a `scan_task` Celery task for each selected asset.

 ### dashboard